Breaking it Down: Black Hat vs. DEFCON - Which Cybersecurity Conference is Right for You?

 The conference is also celebrated for its variety of contests and events.
 The Capture the FlagIn cybersecurity, Capture the Flag (CTF) refers to a type of competition or training exercise where participants are challenged to solve a variety of tasks ranging from a scavenger hunt on the web to hacking into a particular system.
 These challenges test and expand the participants' skills in areas like reverse engineering, cryptography, web application security, and other forms of IT security.
 CTFs are popular in the cybersecurity community as a way of honing practical skills and learning new techniques in a gamified context.

-See More...See Less... vulnerabilities in a mimicked network setup.
+See More...See Less... setup.
 Additionally, there are events like the Social Engineering Capture the Flag, which gauges participants' adeptness in influencing human behavior, and on alternating years, the DEFCON Badge Challenge, a puzzle or game integrated into the event's electronic badges.
 2024 should be an electronic badge year.

 Key features of DEFCON: